woraser/coredns/plugin/traffic/README.md

 When *traffic* sees a reply for a service it is authoritative for, the following will occur.
 On seeing a reply the for a known service name the answer section will be matched to the backends.
 For A and AAAA queries this means matching on the owner name, for SRV and MX this will match on the target name (and port).
-Any unknown backends will be removed from the set as will be backends that are assigned zero load.
-Next, one record will be selected as the one to be handed out for this query; this will be the *only remaining* record in the reply; all other records are stripped from it.
+And backend with *zero* assignment are removed from the set.
+Then the algorithm described above will kick in.
+For A and AAAA it will return one record, for SRV and MX will tweak the priority and weights; and sort the choosen backend at the top.

 If all assignments are removed from a reply, and we're left with an empty response, *traffic* will return a NODATA response.
 It will *never* sent an NXDOMAIN.
 The SOA record will be synthesised, and has a low TTL (and negative TTL) of 5 seconds.

-Any RRSIG are *stripped* from messages where *traffic* is authoritative for.

 ## Bugs

-This plugin does not work well with DNSSEC.
+This plugin does not work with DNSSEC.

 ## TODO